System Design Space

 Why this section matters

-They train a repeatable sequence: requirements, scale assumptions, architecture, bottlenecks, trade-offs and evolution path.
+They train a repeatable sequence: requirements, scale assumptions, architecture, bottlenecks, trade-offs, and the evolution path.

 You build an engineering vocabulary of solutions

-The more high-quality material you cover, the easier it becomes to justify storage, cache, queue, indexing and protocol choices.
+The more strong sources you cover, the easier it becomes to justify storage, cache, queue, indexing, and protocol choices.

 Preparation becomes structured, not chaotic